 Figure 4.
 Coastline surveillance and IR signature acquisition

-The HD-IR 1280 infrared camera has a high speed internal memory of 1GB for more than 7 seconds recording and autonomous operation.
+The HD-IR 1280 infrared camera has a high-speed internal memory of 1GB for more than 7 seconds of recording and autonomous operation.
 Internal memory is partitioned into segments for back to back recording.
 Hardware TTL or automatic software trigger with pre and post triggering capabilities.
 It is fitted with a compact, rugged, and sealed IP67 enclosure to handle harsh conditions.
 The Thermography Package consists of the following components: